quartznet/quartznet/docs/documentation/quartz-3.x/migration-guide.md

 You need to now explicitly state whether you want to use binary or json serialization if you are using persistent job store (AdoJobStore) when you configure your scheduler.

-* For existing setups you should use the old binary serialization to ensure things work like before (see [Quartz.Serialization.Json documentation](packages/json-serialization.md) for migration path)
+* For existing setups you should use the old binary serialization to ensure things work like before (see [Quartz.Serialization.SystemTextJson documentation](packages/system-text-json) for migration path)
 * For new projects the JSON serialization is recommended as it should be marginally faster and more robust as it's not dealing with binary versioning issues
 * JSON is more secure and generally the way to use moving forward

-If you choose to go with JSON serialization, remember to add NuGet package reference **[Quartz.Serialization.Json](https://www.nuget.org/packages/Quartz.Serialization.Json/)** to your project.
+If you choose to go with JSON serialization, remember to add NuGet package reference to either **[Quartz.Serialization.SystemTextJson](https://www.nuget.org/packages/Quartz.Serialization.SystemTextJson/)** or **[Quartz.Serialization.Json](https://www.nuget.org/packages/Quartz.Serialization.Json/)** to your project.

 Configuring binary serialization strategy: